 For some of us, stronger reading glasses prescriptions were necessary as we no longer have our triple-monitor, large-font set-up at our disposal.
 Spending many hours on the screen of my tablet had me blurry eyed at first, but where there is e-commerce (everywhere), there are inexpensive monitors ready for delivery to your doorstep.
 On my team, we all quickly learned how to use tools, such as DocuSign, Zoom and Microsoft Teams, and we gained new skills, becoming pros at things like changing the ink cartridges in home printers.

 In some ways, working from home has also made us more productive.
 There is an assumption that being at the office means you are working, but a significant portion of the workday is spent catching up with colleagues or sitting in on meetings that could have been accomplished with a quick phone call or email.
 While there’s nothing wrong with this (in fact, catching up with my colleagues in the office is my favorite part of the day), the assumption that working from home involves more distractions isn’t necessarily true.
 It is an interesting discovery that might lead us to question such things as the need for so many in-person meetings.

-And, of course, we in the commercial real estate industry have also worked together, lead by guidance from government agencies, public health officials and BOMA International, to keep our buildings up and running for our tenants who have been deemed essential in our communities.
+And, of course, we in the commercial real estate industry have also worked together creatively, led by guidance from government agencies, public health officials and BOMA International, to keep our buildings up and running for our tenants who have been deemed essential in our communities.